GeoscienceAustralia/dea-coastlines/README.md

 ---

 ## Caveats and limitations
-> _For the most up-to-date information about caveats and limitations, visit the offical [Geoscience Australia DEA Coastlines product description](https://cmi.ga.gov.au/data-products/dea/581/dea-coastlines-landsat)_
+> _For the most up-to-date information about caveats and limitations, visit the official [Geoscience Australia DEA Coastlines product description](https://cmi.ga.gov.au/data-products/dea/581/dea-coastlines-landsat)_

 * Rates of change statistics may be inaccurate or invalid for some complex mouthbars, or other coastal environments undergoing rapid non-linear change through time.
 In these regions, it is advisable to visually assess the underlying annual coastline data when interpreting rates of change to ensure these values are fit-for-purpose.
 Regions significantly affected by this issue include:
     * Cambridge Gulf, Western Australia